mu-mostafa98/servo/components/svg_engine/README.md

 # `svg_engine` — Software SVG Render Engine

-## General description (one sentence)
+## 1. General description (one sentence)

-Servo's SVG rendering pipeline: converts `<svg>` embedded in HTML into WebRender display-list commands.
+The SVG rendering pipeline: converts `<svg>` embedded in HTML into WebRender display-list commands.

-## General description of the design
+## 2. General description of the design

-Rendering SVG in Servo is split into two stages with a single, well-defined
+Rendering SVG is split into two stages with a single, well-defined
 boundary: the document is converted into a data structure first, and that data structure is then turned into drawing commands.
 The first stage lives in `layout`; the second is this crate.